rmsk2/soundy/README.md

 # General overview

-The main idea behind this software is to allow the user to control playback of tracks on a playlist via RFID capable smartcards.
-I.e. the user can start playback of a playlist by putting a corresponding smartcard (called a `playlist card`) on the reader and pausing playback by removing the card from the reader again.
+The main idea behind this software is to allow the user to control playback of tracks on a playlist via NFC capable smartcards or other NFC capable devices like for instance security sticks or a plethora of tags in various shapes and sizes.
+I.e. the user can start playback of a playlist by putting a corresponding smartcard
+(called a `playlist card`) on the reader and pausing playback by removing the card from the reader again.
 The playlist which is played back depends on the identity of the smartcard which is placed on the reader.
 I.e. different playlist cards cause different playlists to be played.
 In addition to that the user can control the following aspects via another set of smartcards called `function cards`.

 - Restart the selected playlist
 - Restart the current track